-Level Indicators of Level Reward Supervised by Level 4 OUTSTANDING APPROACH Long term, widespread positive influence: Any one of the following attributes would lead to the award of 4 merits • Constantly seeking out more challenging tasks by completing extension tasks in every lesson demonstrating an excellent level of resilience . • Consistently outstanding approach to Scholarship as demonstrated by achieving excellent standards or outstanding improvements in attainment. • Consistently outstanding by achieving excellent standards or outstanding improvements in attainment.
+Level Indicators of Level Reward Supervised by

+Level 4 Long term, widespread positive influence: Any one of the following attributes would lead to the award of 4 merits Constantly seeking out more challenging tasks by completing extension tasks in every lesson demonstrating an excellent level of resilience.
+Consistently outstanding approach to Scholarship as demonstrated by achieving excellent standards or outstanding improvements in attainment.
+Consistently outstanding behaviour promoting good Fellowship and making the pupil a role model within the school community.
 4 Merits.
 Awards made in the end of term assembly by the Headmaster Headmaster & Deputy Headmaster

 Level 3 CONSISTENTLY POSITIVE APPROACH Any one of the following attributes would lead to the award of 3 merits Consistent good levels of Resilience such as persevering with a challenging tasks in multiple lessons Demonstrating a consistently good approach to Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons.
 Consistently demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support.
 3 Merits.
-Communication home by Head of House House leaders & SLT Level 2 2 Merits.
+Communication home by Head of House Heads of House & SLT

+Level 2

+2 Merits.

-Any of the following House tutors All Staff & Head of POSITIVE APPROACH Would result in a pupil being awarded 2 merits Good levels of Resilience such as persevering with a challenging tasks in multiple lessons Demonstrating good Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons.
-Regularly demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support. speak to student and allow them to reflect on the reasons for their success.
-House
+POSITIVE APPROACH Any of the following would result in a pupil being awarded 2 merits Good levels of Resilience such as persevering with a challenging tasks in multiple lessons Demonstrating good Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons.
+Regularly demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support.
+House tutors speak to student and allow them to reflect on the reasons for their success.
+All Staff & Head of House